 Video is streamed in 240p so that guests have minimal wait times at the end of the call for their files to upload.

-📝 The video recording quality is higher than the video streaming quality.
+If recording the video as well, the actual video recording quality is higher than the video streaming quality.

 How video recording works: